-Originally authored by Richard Still, and converted to the BBC Micro by Benny Notarianni.
+Originally authored by Richard Still for the Commodore PET and published in Personal COmputer World in March 1983.
+The program was converted to the BBC Micro by Benny Notarianni.

 Published on the Best of PCW software for the BBC Micro compilation from Personal Computer World magazine.